Does this test have other names?

 Ask your healthcare provider what your test results mean for you.

-The normal range for EPO levels can vary from 3.7 to 36 international units per liter
+The normal range for EPO levels can vary from 4 to 26 milliunits per liter (mU/mL).

-(IU/L).
 Higher-than-normal levels may mean you have anemia.
-In severe cases of anemia,
+In severe cases of anemia, EPO

 Unusually low levels may be because of polycythemia vera.
 This is a bone marrow disorder